aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

     -   id: mypy
 ```

+The we add `mypy` to the `requirements-dev.txt` file.
 We do not specify any settings for Mypy in the  `pyproject.toml`.
-Llet's run the pre-commit hooks:
+Let's run the pre-commit hooks:

 ```bash
 $ pre-commit run --all-files